One of the worst things that can happen to a website owner is to break the law.

 - Earnings Disclaimer

-- Health Disclaimers (if your website or blog provides content about health or medical areas)
+- Financial Disclaimers (e.g. if your website or blog provides money-making advice)

 Types Of Disclosure Pages